-My brother sometimes read me The Beano comic if T asked nicely.
+"My brother sometimes read me The Beano comic if I asked nicely.
 Usually not.
-I got so comic if I asked nicely.
-Usually not.
 I got so fed up with this I learnt to read.
 As a writer I think books should be pure fun to read, like Disneyland, football or pepperoni pizza are fun.
 If you read fun books to your children, they'll feel compelled to learn to read simply so they won't need to be reliant, like I was on my brother, on you.
-Remember: some books teach you things: that's a bonus.
+Remember some books teach you things: that's a bonus.
 But ALL books - including The Beano - teach you to read."